 Rule #5: Provide opportunities for learners to generate their own examples of a concept.

-If you’re working in a setting that allows learners to communicate with you and each other, ask them to generate their own examples of a concept.
-Promoting reflection and response in this way will reinforce well-formed concepts and correct misunderstandings.
-It may also clarify fuzzy areas, as not all concepts are neatly defined.
+If you’re working in a setting that allows for interaction, ask learners to generate their own examples of a concept.
+Promoting reflection and a response helps to reinforce well-formed concepts and correct misunderstandings.
+It may also clarify fuzzy areas, as all concepts are not neatly defined.
+Learner-generated examples can reveal where additional guidance is needed.

 Rule #6: Expose learners to a wide range of examples and nonexamples and allow them to discover the concept.

-In a synchronous setting, concept formation can emerge from structured online discussions.
+In a synchronous setting, ask learners to articulate their ideas. use targeted questions and context-sensitive feedback to refine their understanding and correct misconceptions.
 Research seems to point to the fact that discovery learning is most effective when learners already have a developed knowledge base.

 References: